Istiak-Ahmed78/camera_for_flutter/README.md

 }

 ```
-(File an issue for any query or any issue.
+(Create issue for any query or any issue.
 Contribution is welcomed)